brrd/abricotine/README.md

 #### Building

 1. Install requirements,
-2. Download [the latest Abricotine release](https://github.com/brrd/Abricotine/releases) and extract the archive,
+2. Download [the latest Abricotine release source](https://github.com/brrd/Abricotine/releases) and extract the archive,
 3. Run `$ npm install` in the extracted folder.
 4. You can use Abricotine by running `$npm start` from its directory.
 To open a specific file, run `$npm start -- [path-to-file]`.